Georgetown, El Dorado County

 Smith William, proprietor Georgetown and Placerville stage line

-Sornberger & Lane, general merchandise and agents Wells, Fargo & Company
+Sornberger & Lane, general merchandise and agents Wells, Fargo &

 Spencer C G, physician